Applications of extrapolations to wavelet characterization of various function spaces and extension operators: Examples of Banach lattices to which Theorems and are applicable

-We will exhibit examples of Banach lattices to which Theorem \ref{thm:241102-1a} is applicable.
+We will exhibit examples of Banach lattices to which Theorems \ref{thm:241102-1a} and \ref{thm:241102-1ab} are applicable.
 We concentrate on wavelet characterization.
 However, it is worth mentioning that we have a counterpart to vector-valued inequalities.